1998–99 Toronto Maple Leafs season: Eastern Conference Finals

 The Maple Leafs and Buffalo Sabres met in the Eastern Conference Finals.
 The Maple Leafs were coming off a six-game series win over the Pittsburgh Penguins, while the Sabres were coming off a six-game series win themselves, over the Boston Bruins.
 Toronto was having its best playoff since 1994, when they last made a Conference Final series.
 Buffalo, meanwhile, was in the third round for the second consecutive year.
-With the series victory, the Sabres advanced to the Stanley Cup Finals for the first time in 24 years.
+With the series victory, the Sabres advanced to the Stanley Cup Final for the first time in 24 years.